michaelficarra/coffee-of-my-dreams/README.md

 - block comments
 - inline JS (really, it's completely unnecessary)
 - YAML-style object literals (for now; these complicate the shit out of the language)
-- destructuring in list comprehensions
+- destructuring in list comprehensions (to allow for #866, mentioned below)
 - disallow `arguments`, `eval` in parameter lists (#1007)

 ## add